10 Tips for Beginner Gardeners

 Choose vegetables that your family enjoys and ones that are versatile that you can include in lots of recipes or can for the off-season.

-6. Plant Near a Water Source
+Tip #6.
+Plant Near a Water Source

 Again, this is pretty straightforward as well, but something that can be easily overlooked.
 Ensure that your hose and/or sprinkler will reach the spot you decide to plant, or your garden won’t receive enough water.

-7. Know If You Need Seeds or Plants
+Tip #7.
+Know If You Need Seeds or Plants

 While most plants can easily be planted as seeds directly in the ground, some do better when started as seedlings indoors and then transplanted into the garden.
 This can help to shorten the growing season, which is perfect for areas that don’t have long seasons of warmer weather.

-8. Be Sure They Will Mature During Your Growing Season
+Tip #8.
+Be Sure They Will Mature During Your Growing Season

-Check planting guides to be sure that what you’re planting will mature during your growing season.
-If you’re unsure when the best growing season is for your area, refer to the Hardiness Zone Map.
+Many times seed packets will tell you to plant a certain amount of time after the last frost.
+If you’re unsure when that time is for your area, refer to the Hardiness Zone Map that I linked to above.
 For almost anything you plant you’ll need to know when the first and last frosts for your area are.
-You may need to plant after the last frost of the season and harvest before the first frost of fall.

-9. Stagger Planting for a Continual Harvest
+Tip #9.
+Stagger Planting for a Continual Harvest

-10. Consider Raised Beds or Containers
+Tip #10.
+Consider Raised Beds or Containers

-If you feel like you can’t improve your soil enough or don’t get enough sunlight in one specific area, consider planting in raised beds or planting in containers.
 You can modify your soil much easier and move plants to follow the sun.
 This is also a good option if you don’t have a lot of space or don’t have a yard to plant in.

 Taking time to plan your location, adjust your soil, check growing requirements, and know your hardiness zone before you even lay your first seed will guarantee that your beginner garden is a success right from the start.